geetesh911/prisma-class-generator/README.md

     -   Apply a ! after non-optional class fields to avoid strict mode warnings (Property has no initializer and is not definitely assigned in the constructor.)
 -   _preserveDefaultNullable_
     -   Determines how null fields are handled.
 When set to **false** (default), it turns all null fields to undefined.
 Otherwise, it follows Prisma generation and adds null to the type.
+-   _rootNamespaceName_
+    -   Allows to give custom name to root namespace which exports all the classes from the index file.

 ### **How it works?**